Template Content

 Wear Your Life Jacket at Work Day

-Wear Your Life Jacket at Work Day is Friday, May 17, 2024.
+Wear Your Life Jacket at Work Day is Friday, May 16, 2025.
 Let’s flood social media with life jacket images and boating safety tips.
 We love boating – let’s share it with others.
 It’s easy to participate.
-Wear your life jacket at work (or at home), snap a picture and share on social media with the hashtag #wearyourlifejacketatworkday.
-Be sure to tag us too! (@BoatingCampaign on Facebook, Twitter and Instagram)
+Wear your life jacket at work (or at home), snap a picture, and share on social media with the hashtag #wearyourlifejacketatworkday.
+Be sure to tag us too! (@BoatingCampaign on Facebook, X, and Instagram)

 Hint, there may be prizes awarded throughout the day from the Safe Boating Campaign for the most creative photos!